Turkish finance chief tries to reassure investors on crisis

 Turkey retaliated with some $533 million of tariffs on some U.S. imports — including cars, tobacco and alcoholic drinks — and said it would boycott U.S. electronic goods, singling out iPhones.

-The White House said Wednesday that the United States “won’t forget” how Turkey treated Andrew Brunson, the detained American pastor, after a court rejected his appeal for release.
+The White House has complained about Turkey’s treatment of Andrew Brunson, the detained American pastor.
+A Trump administration official said Thursday evening that the White House has told Turkey to free Brunson if it wants to cool off diplomatic and economic tensions between the two nations.

-Press secretary Sarah Huckabee Sanders also criticized Turkey’s move to impose tariffs on some U.S. goods as “regrettable and a step in the wrong direction.”
+White House press secretary Sarah Huckabee Sanders earlier criticized Turkey’s move to impose tariffs on some U.S. goods as “regrettable and a step in the wrong direction.”
 She wouldn’t be drawn on whether the Trump administration would respond.

+President Donald Trump joined in with tweets Thursday night, urging Brunson to serve as a “great patriot hostage” while he is jailed and criticizing Turkey for “holding our wonderful Christian Pastor.”

+Trump added: “We will pay nothing for the release of an innocent man, but we are cutting back on Turkey!”

 The Turkish currency began to recover after authorities this week took steps to help bank liquidity.
 Also helping the currency were moves by Turkey this week to gain favor with European countries, including releasing two Greek soldiers and an Amnesty International human rights campaigner from prison.